Victor-Su-Ortiz/stupid-hackathon/README.md

 *Remember: The goal is to create a website that's professional in execution but absolutely ridiculous in spirit.
 Make it memorable, make it fun, and most importantly, make it dumb!*

-Built with 💩 and questionable judgment by the AI Valley community.
+Built with questionable judgment by the AI Valley community.